 Some students may also need help when deciding how to find conversions of values which are beyond the scope of the given graph (part b).
 They need to learn that a good strategy is to read off a smaller value on the graph, which can then be multiplied (scaled up) to get the required answer, rather than trying to draw an extension of the line on the graph.
-In this question, 30 knots is beyond a value shown on the straight line graph.
-Students may choose to read off the value for 10 or 15 knots and multiply by 3 or 2, to find an estimate of the correct value in kilometres per hour.
+In this question, 45 knots is beyond a value shown on the straight line graph.
+Students may choose to read off the value for 5 or 15 knots and multiply by 9 or 3, to find an estimate of the correct value in kilometres per hour.

-Questions 31 and 32: Spinners
+Question 31 and 32: Spinners

 This question is about the possible outcomes when spinning two spinners.

-Students are asked to work out the most and least common total (question 31), and find the probability of getting a particular total (question 32).

-Since the questions ask about total scores, students could be encouraged to include total values to the table.
+Students are asked to work out the total scores and order them from least likely to most likely in question 31, and in question 32 they must find the probability of getting a particular score.
+Since the questions ask about total scores, students could be encouraged to add total values to the table.
 Playing games with dice or cards is a good way of practising probabilities.
 In the classroom, one interesting activity is to use ten large cards numbered 1 to 10, turn the cards over one at a time and put them where the class can see them; then ask the class to work out the probability that the next card will be higher or lower than the last card turned.
 This is fun and quite challenging since the denominator changes on each 'go'.